Magnetic properties of nickel electrodeposited on porous GaN substrates with infiltrated and laminated connectivity

 \subsection{Electron microscopy}

-Scanning electron microscopy (SEM) and energy dispersive X-ray (EDX) spectroscopy were carried out, at room temperature (300 K), on an \textit{FEI Nova NanoSEM} operated at 5 kV by imaging secondary electrons.
+Scanning electron microscopy (SEM) characterization was carried out using a \textit{Zeiss Ultra Plus} operated at 2.5-4 kV.
+SEM and energy dispersive X-ray (EDX) spectroscopy measurements were also done on an \textit{FEI Nova NanoSEM} operated at 5 kV by imaging secondary electrons.
 The SEM is equipped with a silicon Drift Detector Energy Dispersive X-ray spectrometer.
-SEM was also performed using a \textit{Hitachi TM3030} desktop tabletop instrument at 12 kV.